Boston (band)

-After original longtime lead singer Brad Delp died in 2007, a number of other vocalists have taken the stage; since 2013 Tommy DeCarlo had remained the group's lead singer.
+After Delp died by suicide in 2007, a number of vocalists have filled in as replacements, including Stryper frontman and vocalist Michael Sweet.
+Since 2007, Tommy DeCarlo has been the group's lead singer.
 Other current members of the band include guitarist Gary Pihl, bassist Tracy Ferrie, drummer Jeff Neal and vocalist/multi-instrumentalist Beth Cohen.
-Stryper frontman and vocalist Micheal Sweet filled in on vocals after the death of Brad Delp.

 History

 Early years (1969–1975)

 Tom Scholz first started writing music in 1969 while he was attending Massachusetts Institute of Technology (MIT), where he wrote an instrumental song, "Foreplay".
 While attending MIT, Scholz joined the band Freehold, where he met guitarist Barry Goudreau and drummer Jim Masdea, who would later become members of Boston.
 Vocalist Brad Delp was added to the collective in 1970.
-After graduating with a master's degree, Scholz worked for Polaroid, using his salary to build a recording studio in his basement, and to finance demonstration tapes recorded in professional recording studios.
+After graduating with a master's degree in mechanical engineering from MIT, Scholz worked for Polaroid, using his salary to build a recording studio in his basement, and to finance demonstration tapes recorded in professional recording studios.
 These early demo tapes were recorded with (at various times) Delp on vocals, Goudreau on guitar, Masdea on drums, and Scholz on guitar, bass, and keyboards.
 The demo tapes were sent to record companies, but received consistent rejections.
-In 1973 Scholz formed the band Mother's Milk with Delp, Goudreau, and Masdea.
+In 1973, Scholz formed the band Mother's Milk with Delp, Goudreau, and Masdea.
 That group disbanded by 1974, but Scholz subsequently worked with Masdea and Delp to produce six new demos, including "More Than a Feeling", "Peace of Mind", "Rock and Roll Band", "Something About You" (then entitled "Life Isn't Easy"), "Hitch a Ride" (then entitled "San Francisco Day"), and "Don't Be Afraid".
 Scholz stated they finished four of the six by the end of 1974, and they finished "More Than a Feeling" and "Something About You" in 1975.
 Scholz played all the instruments on the demos, except for the drums, which were played by Masdea, and used self-designed pedals to create the desired guitar sounds.